whichisdarker/whichisdarker.github.io/README.md

-# whichisdarker.github.io
+# which is darker
-Which color is darker game where you guess before they get turned to black and white
+A game where you guess the darker of the colors before they get turned to black and white.